 I’m the first of identical twin girls, and I was born on September 1st, 1971, in Laurel, Maryland to Joe and Nancy Sharpless.

-Growing up as an only child, my parents enrolled me in virtually every type of class or course they could find hoping I would discover something I liked.
+Growing up as, my parents enrolled me in virtually every type of class or course they could find hoping I would discover something I liked.
 I tried ice skating, soccer, gymnastics, art classes, music classes, horseback riding etc. etc. etc., until finally by the age of 8, I seemed to be a stand out in swimming.
 Although I was a hyper kid, the endless laps seemed to help diffuse the enormous ball of energy my parents had to deal with.

 By the time I was 14, I had qualified for Nationals in swimming, and was a state and regional champion.
 Then everything in my young world suddenly changed.
 Barely a freshman in high school I finally went to see an orthopedic surgeon due to the chronic pain in my right shoulder.
-My doctor diagnosed a tear in my rotator cuff, essentially ending my athletic career.
+My doctor diagnosed a tear in my rotator cuff, changing my athletic career forever.

 During that same time, and much more important, my mother was diagnosed with breast cancer, and tragically died a year later.
 My life immediately changed.

 My high school years were empty, as I tried to fill the huge void in my house, and in my life.
 I found that there were bigger things to take care of and somehow I just never made it back to the pool.
 In my first semester of college I tried to get back into swimming, but by then I had been out of the pool for almost 4 years (dog years to a swimmer).

 I was fat and miserably out of shape and my heart was gone.
 I officially retired from swimming and took up Dorito eating and watching soap operas.